Alameda Church of Christ

 University Lutheran Church and Student Center (ELCA)

-The church will commemorate St. Michael and All Angels Sunday.
-Holy Communion will be offered at the 8:30 and 11 a.m. services.
-A fellowship breakfast is held at 9:45 a.m.
-Christian Education for all ages begins at 10 a.m.
-The church observes social distancing and masking.
-Service will also be available Sunday afternoon on YouTube at University Lutheran Church and Student Center Media.
-Students of University Lutheran (SOUL) college group will meet at 6 p.m.
-Wednesday for a home-cooked dinner, fellowship and devotions.
+Sunday, the sermon will be from Jeremiah 31:7-9.
+Holy communion will be offered at 8:30 and 11 a.m. services.
+Everyone is encourages to wear masks.
+The service will be available on YouTube at University Lutheran Church and Student Center Media in the afternoon.
+A fellowship breakfast will be available between services at 9:45.
+Christian education begins at 10.
+The Students of University Lutheran college group will meet for dinner at 6 p.m.
+Wednesday.
 The Styro-Station is open from 9 a.m. to 5 p.m. weekdays to drop off clean foodservice or packaging foam.
-Enter from the College Avenue parking lot behind the church at 914 Elm Ave.
+Enter from the parking lot on College Avenue behind the church at 914 Elm Ave.

 Victory Church of Norman